Science Education

 Experience

-• Collaborative student workspaces and dedicated student lounge and all the features of a new state-of-the-art science building.
+• Collaborative student workspaces with a dedicated student lounge and all the features of a new state-of-the-art science building.

 • Learning science and science teaching by doing science coupled with hands-on early teaching experience.